pmulard/interview_questions/README.md

 - How much vacation do people get, and how much do they usually end up taking?
 - Are employees encouraged to attend or speak at conferences?
 Engage in any particular communities?
     - How does the team/company support continuing education and developing skills?
+- What do you wish you knew when you were in my shoes, and you were interviewing for this job?

 ### Team